-In addition, once GM collects or receives data, GM may
+In addition, once GM collects or receives data, GM may:

-- use the data for GM research needs. - make it available for research where appropriate confidentiality is to be maintained and need is shown, or - share summary data which is not tied to a specific vehicle with non-GM organizations for research purposes.
+- use the data for GM research needs, - make it available for research where appropriate confidentiality is to be maintained and need is shown, or - share summary data which is not tied to a specific vehicle with non-GM organizations for research purposes.

-Others, such as law enforcement, may have access to the special equipment that can read the information if they have access to the vehicle or SDM.
+Others, such as law enforcement, may have access to the special equipment that can read the information if they have access to the vehicle or the device that stores the data.

-If your vehicle is equipped with OnStar, please check the OnStar subscription service agreement or manual for information on its operations and data collection.
+If your vehicle is equipped with OnStar®, please check the OnStar® subscription service agreement or manual for information on its operations and data collection.